 Benefits of being a first-mover

 When your organization is the first organization in the entire marketplace with a new product, your company will have an extensive list of suppliers interested in working with you.
 You can work accordingly to ensure a cost-effective model that provides the customers a high-quality product.

 Defining industry standards

-As you will be the first organization in the market your product and manufacturing will be established and will set up a benchmark for the other businesses that will enter the marketplace.
+As you will be the first organization in the market, your product and manufacturing will be established and set up a benchmark for the other businesses entering the marketplace.
 Rather than relying on the other standards your company will set its own standards and work accordingly.